What Are Indirect Objects?

 Indirect Objects and Verbs

-Any verb that can take an object is a 'transitive' verb, but verbs that can take a direct object and also an indirect object are called 'ditransitive' verbs.
+Any verb that can take an object is a 'transitive' verb, but verbs that can take both a direct object and an indirect object are called 'ditransitive' verbs.
 Here are the most common ditransitive verbs in English:

 You were supposed to